Criminology and Criminal Justice

 There are two Student Societies available for membership for CCJS majors: the Criminal Justice Student Association (CJSA) and Alpha Phi Sigma Honor Society (APS).

 The Criminal Justice Student Association (CJSA) is dedicated to supplementing our members' academic experience by providing extracurricular opportunities to further explore critical issues involving criminology and criminal justice.
-Through a regular program of speakers, agency demonstrations, community service projects and career fairs, the CJSA provides students with valuable information for making decisions about career choices, further graduate level study, and law school.
+Through a regular program of speakers, agency demonstrations, and community service projects, the CJSA provides students with valuable information for making decisions about career choices, further graduate level study, and law school.
 The CJSA provides students with opportunities for academic and social interaction, and access to criminology and criminal justice researchers, teachers, and practitioners representing a variety of government, academic and commercial corporate and non-profit organizations.
 All graduate and undergraduate students, regardless of major, are eligible for membership in the CJSA.
-CJSA meetings and programs are held at least monthly during the Fall and Spring semesters.
+CJSA meetings and programs are held at least monthly during the fall and spring semesters.
 CJSA does not assess membership dues or fees.

 Scholarships and Financial Assistance